Doors Open RI Festival

 The building had some friends and many foes, we heard from both in eulogies delivered by several people who knew the building best.
 After the funeral we processed around the building with our kazoos to a nearby watering hole to reflect on the life of our friend and changes in our city.

-This program was organized in partnership with the John Nicholas Brown Center for Public Humanities and the Providence Preservation Society.
+I conceived of this this program which was then organized in partnership with Doors Open RI, John Nicholas Brown Center for Public Humanities and the Providence Preservation Society.
 The Funeral for the Fogarty Building was conceived of, planned and executed in less than one week.
 It was inspired by Temple Contemporary’s Funeral for a Home in Philadelphia.

 Read our obituary for the Fogarty Building which was published in the Providence Journal.
 Curious about planning a funeral for a building in your community?
 Check out the Toolkit on planning funerals for buildings that the National Trust for Historic Preservation put together from lessons learned through our Fogarty building funeral here in Providence.